mlfoundations/datacomp/README.md

 The script will create two directories inside `$data_dir`: `metadata` and `shards`.

 Along with the images and captions, this script will also download metadata, including `.parquet` files that contain the image urls, captions, and other potentially useful information such as the similarities between the images and captions given by trained OpenAI CLIP models.
+For more information on metadata see the [metadata](#metadata) section.
 If the flag `--download_npz` is used, the script will also download the `.npz` files with features extracted by the trained OpenAI CLIP models for each sample.

 We download the image data using [img2dataset](https://github.com/rom1504/img2dataset), which stores it as `.tar` shards with the images and captions to be consumed by [webdataset](https://github.com/webdataset/webdataset/).